helidon-io/helidon/docs/mp/grpc/client.md

    name.
 This is the same name as used in the channel configuration in the examples provided in the [Configuration section](#configuration).
 <!--@mdc :: -->

-API will create a dynamic proxy for the interface using the information from the annotations and method signatures.
+There is no need to write any code to implement the client.
+The Helidon MP gRPC API will create a dynamic proxy for the interface using the information from the annotations and method signatures.